steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 ## The workshop: Coding an interactive, data-driven, illustration

-We are not going to recreate Flash in this workshop.
-If you want to get deep into data visualization, you should learn the real tools like [D3js](https://d3js.org/what-is-d3)
+We are not going to recreate Flash in this workshop!
+If you want to get deep into data visualization, you should learn the tools like [D3js](https://d3js.org/what-is-d3)
 The [gallery](https://observablehq.com/@d3/gallery) is awesome!

 What we will do: